leohori/leohori/README.md

 <a href="https://www.linkedin.com/in/lhorikian" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>
 </p>
 <p align="center">
-Hey 👋 If you like what I do and found it helpful, you can support me by buying me a coffee! 😊<br>
 <a href="https://www.buymeacoffee.com/leohori" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>
 </p>